By Julian Horwitz

 Peer Reviewed

 Mammograms are far from strangers to the paparazzi.
-It was only recently that a television news reporter from a prominent broadcasting company reluctantly agreed to …
+It was only recently that a television news reporter from a prominent broadcasting company reluctantly …

 By Matthew A. Haber